Create New Pages

 A block with the menu bar across the top and the edit button highlighted.

 3. The character limit for text boxes is listed in each component inline and may change depending on the column width of the component.
-To edit a component:
+Edit one of the following types of components:

 Delete components